 Get Inspired: How to get into Squash & Racketball

-Are you inspired to try Squash or Racketball?
+Are you inspired to try squash or racketball?
 Or maybe you are a keen enthusiast already?
-Get in touch and tell us your experience of the game by tweeting us on @bbcgetinspired or email us on email@example.com.
+Get in touch and tell us your experience of the activity by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on firstname.lastname@example.org.